 The Financial Impact of Divorce After 50

-The other reason that divorce after 50 causes a significantly bigger financial strain than divorce at a younger ages is that, because you are older, you have less time to recover financially after you are divorced.
+The other reason that divorce after 50 causes a significantly bigger financial strain than divorce at a younger ages is that you have less time to recover financially after you are divorced.
 You don’t have 50 years to amass a nice nest egg for your retirement.
 Unlike a younger person, you may not have the time to bounce back from a bad financial investment.
-That means that you can’t afford to take bigger investment risks that might get you a higher return on your money.
+You can’t afford to take bigger investment risks that might get you a higher return on your money.
 You also don’t have the time to go back to school, get another degree and build a whole new career.

 So, if you are facing divorce after 50, what do you do?
 How can you lessen the impact of your divorce so that it doesn’t ruin what’s left of your life?